TCO Certified, generation 11

 Improving transparency in mineral sourcing

 All smelters and refiners for 3TG and cobalt must be identified.
-The names and addresses of final assembly factories, smelters and refiners must be made public.
+The names and addresses of final assembly factories, and the names and locations of smelters and refiners must be made public.
+UPDATED!

 Download documents